gaehlerm/SoftwareEngineering/README.md

     suggested_friends = find_suggested_friends(non_friend_emails)

-    display(user, friends, suggested_friends)
+    items = create_dict(user, friends, suggested_friends)
-    return render("suggested_friends.html", display)
+    return render("suggested_friends.html", items)

 def get_friends_emails_of(user):
-    friends = user.friends()
-    return set(f.email for f in friends)
+    return set(f.email for f in user.friends())

 def import_email_addresses_from(user, email_password):
     contacts = import_contacts(user.email, email_password)
     return set(c.email for c in contacts)

 def find_suggested_friends(non_friend_emails):
-    suggested_friends = User.objects.select(non_friend_emails)
+    return User.objects.select(non_friend_emails)

-def display(user, friends, suggested_friends):
+def create_dict(user, friends, suggested_friends):
-    display = {}
+    items = {}
-    display['user'] = user
+    items['user'] = user
-    display['friends'] = friends
+    items['friends'] = friends
-    display['suggested_friends'] = suggested_friends
+    items['suggested_friends'] = suggested_friends
-    return display
+    return items
 ```

-Now once again, the code became much longer by refactoring it.
-But it is much more readable.
+This time the code became only quite little longer compared to other refactoring examples.
+But at the same time it is so much more readable.
 You understand what it does by just looking at the top level function `suggest_new_friends`.
 You don't have to read the details of the function.
 You can just read the function names and you know what it does.
 This is what makes code readable.
 Not the comments.

 At times it is very difficult to explain code with code alone.
 So there is of course the temptation to use a comment to make it clearer.
 As in the folowing example, also from the book "The Art or Readable Code" (I would like to mention that I really like the book, but I don't agree with all the examples they use):